President Trump sounds the same. His White House - so far - couldn't be more different - World News

-The marathon Q&A sessions are back, along with the cream Oval Office rug and the Diet Coke button on the Resolute Desk.
-So, too, are the late-night social media posts that ricochet across the globe and the barrage of executive orders.
+NEW YORK (AP) — The marathon Q&A sessions are back, along with the cream Oval Office rug and the Diet Coke button on the Resolute Desk.
+So, too, are the late-night social media posts that ricochet across the globe, the barrage of executive orders and press conferences filled with falsehoods.

 Trump 2.0 looks and sounds a lot like he did during his first go-around.
 But this time, the president is far more experienced and surrounded by a team that's spent years planning for its White House return, unleashing a fusillade of action that is testing the bounds of presidential power, sowing confusion and drawing fury from Democrats unsure how to stop him.